Lingxi-Li/Happy_Hacking_CXX/manual.md

 f = gunc;
 ~~~

-It does compile after replacing `std::function` with `hhxx::function`.
+It does compile, however, after replacing `std::function` with `hhxx::function`.

 ----------------------------------------